AD-H: Language-guided Autonomous Driving with Hierarchical Agents: Introduction

 In light of the above motivation, we design a Hierarchical Multi-Agent System for Autonomous Driving (AD-H), which comprises two agents: a MLLM-based planner and a lightweight controller.
-As shown in Figure~\ref{fig:teaser} (b), the planner aims to perform planning and decision-making based on the input contextual high-level instruction and predicts a mid-level command at each decision frame.
+As shown in Figure~\ref{fig:teaser}, the planner aims to perform planning and decision-making based on the input contextual high-level instruction and predicts a mid-level command at each decision frame.
 The mid-level command is then decoded into the low-level control signals by the controller given the current visual input and the contextual instruction.
 The high-level planner and low-level controller together form a hierarchical policy system, which effectively frees the MLLM from low-level decoding and unlocks its potential for high-level perception, reasoning, and planning.
-The last issue remaining is the lack of annotated data for training the hierarchical systems, as existing autonomous datasets do not contain mid-level commands.
-To this end, derived from LMDrive dataset~\cite{shao2023lmdrive}, we further build a new training dataset including 1,753K frames with hierarchical annotations encompassing multi-level instructions and commands.
+To generate reliable, high-quality mid-level driving commands, we propose a reverse-engineering approach.
+By leveraging vehicle driving parameters such as speed, steering angle, road conditions, and pedestrian presence, we construct accurate mid-level driving commands using a rule-based method.
+This approach is highly scalable, allowing us to generate a dataset of 1.15 million frames with hierarchical annotations that across different levels of signals.